jaya4ever/README-Generator/README.md

   npm i

    ## Usage
-  For a developer who wants less time to spend to write readme.md in their project
+  Through this application developer can generate good readme in less time and in an efficient way

   ## Contribution
   n/a